 - (a) The Preferential Procurement Policy Framework Act; - (b) The Broad-Based Black Economic Empowerment Act; and - (c) The Construction Industry Development Board Act; - (d) The Local Government: Municipal Systems Act; - (e) The Competition Act; and - (f) The Promotion of Administrative Justice Act. - 1.1.22.
-"Policy" means the Supply Chain Management Policy of Stellenbosch municipality as amended from time to time: - 1.1.23.
+"Policy" means the Supply Chain Management Policy of Stellenbosch municipality as amended from time to time; - 1.1.23.
 "Parent municipality" has the meaning assigned to it in section 1 of the Municipal Systems Act; - 1.1.24.
 "Petty Cash", means the procurement of goods and services through the supply chain management requisition and order system by means of one verbal and written quotation below a determined amount in relation with the Petty Cash Policy; - 1.1.25.
 "Single source": refers to when the competition exist in the market, but from a selected few suppliers due to technical capabilities and abilities comply with the requirements of the municipality; - 1.1.26.
-"Sole Supplier:" It refers in instances where there is no competition and only one service provider exist in the market, with sole distribution rights and/or patent rights or manufacturer: - 1.1.27.
+"Sole Supplier:" It refers in instances where there is no competition and only one service provider exist in the market, with sole distribution rights and/or patent rights or manufacturer; - 1.1.27.
 "Strip and quote:" When the repairs and maintenance on our machines, vehicles are done by one supplier and/or strip-and-quote, for example a municipal vehicle that needs repairs enters the workshop, however to do the repairs, the vehicle has to be send to a supplier that determines what repairs should be done; - 1.1.28.
 "Supplier database" means the list of accredited prospective providers which the municipality or municipal entity must keep in terms of the Regulation 14 of the Supply Chain Management Regulations; - 1.1.29.
 "Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act; - 1.1.30.
 "Trust" means the agreement through which the property of one person is made over or bequeathed to a trustee to administer such property for the benefit of another person; - 1.1.31.
 "Trustee" means any person, including the founder of a trust, to whom property is bequeathed in order for such property to be administered for the benefit of another person; - 1.1.32.
 "The Act" means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); - 1.1.33.
 "The Regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain Management Regulations published by Government Notice 868 of 2005;

 - 1.1.34.
 "The PPPF Regulations" means Preferential Procurement Policy Regulations, 2017 Published under Government Notice R32 in Government Gazette 40553 of 20 January 2017; and - 1.1.35.
-"Written or verbal quotations" means quotations referred to in paragraph 12(1)(b) & (c) of this Policy.
+"Written or verbal quotations" means quotations referred to in paragraph 12(1)(b) & (c) of this Policy, "Unconditional Award" means final awards made by the BAC/Accounting officer of which any appeals lodged by aggrieved service providers must be referred to the court of law